garrytrinder/garrytrinder.github.io/_posts/2020-09-17-implement-microsoft-graph-app-only-calls-the-easy-way-using-azure-logic-apps-and-azure-managed-identity.md

 - No client credentials to handle
 - Automatic credential rolling
-- Identies are tied to Azure Resources
+- Identities are tied to Azure Resources
 - No additional cost

 To keep things super simple, our Azure Logic App will just make a single call to return all Microsoft 365 groups in a given tenant using Azure Managed Identity to authenticate with the Microsoft Graph.